• Menu

 The Role of Nutrients in Plant Growth

 Nutrient retention in potting mixes refers to the mix’s ability to hold and provide essential nutrients to plants.
 The primary nutrients required by plants are nitrogen (N), phosphorus (P), and potassium (K), commonly referred to as NPK.
-These nutrients play vital roles in various plant processes, including photosynthesis, root development, and overall growth.
-A potting mix with good nutrient retention capabilities ensures that plants have consistent access to these nutrients, promoting healthy growth and reducing the likelihood of common issues such as nutrient deficiencies.
+These nutrients are vital in various plant processes, including photosynthesis, root development, and overall growth.

 Factors Affecting Nutrient Retention in Potting Mixes